9001/shit/pulse/README.md

 * Press ENTER to mute it again

 This fades down the music volume to 20% and slides it back up when disengaging

+See troubleshooting below if this sounds like shit (heh)